softalker/archetypes/README.md

 - version (1.0-SNAPSHOT by default)
 - package (${groupId by default})

-You must provide them along with properties (if any) that are specific of the selected archetype.
-You should be able to provide this properties, one by one, when running Maven en in interactive mode
+You must provide this properties alongside the selected archetype required properties (if any):
+- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`)
+- One by one, when requested, by using interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true` (the second argument makes archetype specific properties with default values behave the same way generic archetype properties do)

 An example:
 ```